AdobeDocs/campaign.en/help/v8/connect/ac-aep-landing-pages.md

 >[!ENDTABS]

-Now that authentication options are configure into Camapign, you need to create custom JavaScript codes to allow data sync between Campaign and Adobe Experience Platform from your landing page.
+Now that authentication options are configured into Campaign, you need to create custom JavaScript codes to allow data sync between Campaign and Adobe Experience Platform from your landing page.

 ## Add options at workflow execution {#javacript}